nativelibs4java/scalaxy-streams/README.md

   // Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-streams" % "0.3.4" % "provided"

+  // Like to live on the wild side?
+Try the snapshot out:
+  // libraryDependencies += "com.nativelibs4java" %% "scalaxy-streams" % "0.4-SNAPSHOT" % "provided"

+  // resolvers += Resolver.sonatypeRepo("snapshots")
   ```

   And wrap some code with the `optimize` macro: